Heritage places are important in shaping the character of the Kāpiti Coast. They are part of what makes Kāpiti unique.

 - waahi tapu.

 The Historic Places Act 1993 and the Kāpiti Coast District Plan protects archaeological sites, which are 'any place associated with pre-1900 human activity, where there may be evidence relating to the history of New Zealand'.

-If you're a contractor, earthmover, landscaper, developer or surveyor, please familiarise yourself with your legal requirements concerning such sites by reading Digging up the past.
+If you're a contractor, earthmover, landscaper, developer or surveyor, please familiarise yourself with your legal requirements concerning such sites by reading Digging up the past[PDF 1.77 MB].

-For information on tree protection rules governing the trimming and removal of native vegetation click here
+For information about tree protection rules governing the trimming and removal of native vegetation, contact the duty planner.